karnarajbanshi/english-dictionary-app/README.md

 **License:**

-The English Dictionary App is distributed under the permissive terms of the MIT License ([https://github.com/karnarajbanshi/english-dictionary-app/blob/main/LICENSE]).
+The English Dictionary App is distributed under the permissive terms of the Apache License ([https://github.com/karnarajbanshi/english-dictionary-app/blob/main/LICENSE]).

 **Download the English Dictionary App Today!**